 - a.
 Select an appropriate baseline climate change scenario. - b.
 Consider the current strategy and business model to understand potential for exposure to climate change risk. - c.
-Consider how the materiality of the risk exposure changes/evolves over the short, medium and long term based on the baseline climate change scenario selected. - d.
-Consider the feasibility of any risk mitigating management actions assumed in the materiality assessment. - e.
-Document the materiality assessment in sufficient detail to justify the conclusion of materiality, including if the assessment is that there are no material exposures.
+Consider how the materiality of the risk exposure changes/evolves over the short, medium and long term based on the baseline climate change scenario selected.

-f.
+- d.
+Consider the feasibility of any future management actions and other mitigating factors assumed in the materiality assessment. - e.
+Document the materiality assessment in sufficient detail to justify the conclusion of materiality, including if the assessment is that there are no material exposures. - f.
 (Re)insurers should undertake a materiality assessment on a regular basis.
-(Re)insurers should undertake a materiality assessment if there is a material change to their business model that could change their climate change risk exposure.
+(Re)insurers should undertake a materiality assessment if there is a material change to their business model that could change their climate change risk exposure. - g.
+(Re)insurers who do not have a material exposure to climate change risk in the baseline scenario may wish to consider alternative climate change scenarios.

-4. Scenario Analysis and Own Risks and Solvency Assessment (ORSA)
+Scenario Analysis and Own Risks and Solvency Assessment (ORSA)

-- 49 Climate change risks have different characteristics than risks that are currently modelled.
+- 53. Climate change risks have different characteristics than risks that are currently modelled.
 While there is certainty of their emergence, the time horizon and pace of that emergence is highly uncertain and dependent on a range of factors including the speed and nature of any political actions.
 They are complex risks having direct and indirect effects, which are impacted by local and global physical and socio-economic events, and vary from region to region and sector to sector.
-(Re)insurers will need to adopt a holistic approach in terms of engaging with key areas across the business. - 50 The ORSA is typically the process currently used by (re)insurers to consider stress and scenario analysis.
-The resulting insights are then used to identify management action plans, assess own solvency needs, inform strategy, etc. The Central Bank considers the ORSA an appropriate process to include the consideration of climate change risk, but (re)insurers may use other approaches that achieve the same outcome. - 51 The Central Bank expects (re)insurers to use an appropriate level of scenario analysis to assess the impact of climate change risk and to develop their fundamental understanding of their exposure to climate change risk - both their exposure through (re)insurance activities, investments and their own exposure in order to manage operational risk. - 52 The Central Bank expects that (re)insurers who have identified a material exposure undertake a quantitative assessment of the impact of the baseline climate change scenario. - 53 The Central Bank expects (re)insurers to assess the need for additional scenarios as required, for example, to assess a different perspective/objective, to reflect the nature, scale and complexity of their business.
-(Re)insurers should assess the impact of such additional scenarios which may initially be qualitative in nature.
+(Re)insurers will need to adopt a holistic approach in terms of engaging with key areas across the business. - 54.
+The ORSA is typically the process currently used by (re)insurers to consider the financial impact of material risks through stress and scenario analysis.
+The resulting insights are then used to identify management action plans, assess own solvency needs, inform strategy, etc. The Central Bank considers the ORSA an appropriate process to include the consideration of the financial impact of a material exposure to climate change risk, but (re)insurers may use other approaches that achieve the same outcome. - 55.
+The Central Bank expects (re)insurers to use an appropriate level of scenario analysis to assess the financial impact of any material

-Climate change risks are complex risks having direct and indirect effects, which are impacted by local, global physical and socio-economic events, and vary from region to region and sector to sector.
+Climate change risks are complex risks having direct and indirect effects, which are impacted by local, global physical and socio-economic events, and vary from region to region and sector to sector. exposure to climate change risk and to develop their fundamental understanding of their exposure to climate change risk - both their exposure through (re)insurance activities, investments and their own exposure in order to manage operational risk.